navzam/direct-line-token-sample/README.md

-# Direct Line Token Sample
+# Direct Line token sample

 This sample demonstrates how to implement WebChat in a way that does not expose your Direct Line secret to the browser.